Jamie-Sanlam20/Python-SDDA-2025---Jamie/Day_14/notes.md

 flex tries to `keep the height constant` -> more width is given to more wording (i.e., middle section compared to first). extra info: flex-shrink will determine how fast it shrinks

-- flex is a master of distributing empty space (when you fix width for each box)

 ` click box next to display: flex to choose between empty space usage`